djp3/cacophony/cacophony/lib/README.txt

 			 tool for cleaning up malformed and faulty HTML.
 In addition, JTidy provides a DOM parser for real-world HTML."

-		json-path-0.8.0.jar
+		json-path-0.9.0.jar
 			json-path: https://code.google.com/p/json-path/
 			"JsonPath is to JSON what XPATH is to XML, a simple way to extract parts of a given document.
 JsonPath is available in many programming languages such as Javascript, Python and PHP.
 Now also in Java!"

-			NOTE: json-path-0.8.0.jar depends on json-smart-1.1.jar.
-This can be found in json-path-0.8.0-dependencies.zip at the above Google code site's downloads page.
+			NOTE: json-path-0.9.0.jar has dependencies as well.
+These can be found in dependencies zip at the above Google code site's downloads page. currently that includes:
+					json-smart-1.2.jar
+					slf4j-api-1.7.5.jar

 		luci-utility.jar
 			https://github.com/djp3/luci-utility